NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 Click Next.
 This next page will allow you to select the Lambda function you created above.
 Just take the defaults for the remaining pages and click on "Create Rule."

-This point every time a volume is created the Lambda function will be called, and it will set the auto size mode to "grow".
+At this point every time a volume is created the Lambda function will be called, and it will attempt to set the auto size mode as specified via the variables at the top of the code.

 ## Author Information